anvilation/createPDF/README.md

 # createPDF

-Have you ever been stuf on a project needing a PDF render and didnt want to mess around with Trail Software?
+Have you ever been stuck on a project needing a PDF render and didnt want to mess around with trail software?
 This is a little node.js utility to Create PDF documents based upon various files times (DOC, PPT, XLS, HTML).

 This uses the functionality within Libre Office https://www.libreoffice.org/